aXeeDENt/Web_Manual_Testing/E-Commerce Web/Amazon/Test Plan.md

 # Test Plan (Manual Testing Amazon)
 ## Authors: Tatarintev Denis
 ## Introduction
-This is the test plan made by Tatarintev Denis intentionally for upgrading Manual Testing skills by working with e-commerce web application:
+This is the project made by Tatarintev Denis intentionally for upgrading Manual Testing skills by working with e-commerce web application:
 **Amazon** [[https://www.amazon.com/ref=nav_logo]]
 Here will be covered most important features of the application and covered the valuable tests for app.